YashAndonia/Mouse_concept/Readme.txt

  ____________
 |___|___|___|
  where o indicates position of thumb over mouse.
-When the user is thumb along the side of the mouse, they will be
+When the user has his thumb along the side of the mouse, the sements will be no longer covered, allowing light to enter,thus giving loical high.

+Thus, circuit changes from 000 to 100 to 110 to 111.

+So, we need a circuit to identify when this transition occurs.

+The same implementation can be done in case of a pressure sensor, where the circuit within gives logical high(1) when the pressure is released.